 - Update: April 2019, stock net worth is at an all time high, so the wealth at the upper end of the distribution will be somewhat higher than the most recently published SCF data.
 Since this kind of asset is heavily concentrated, the middle and lower ends of the distribution will not be as heavily affected by rising stocks.

-- Update: August 2019, there are now breakdowns of typical asset / debt compositions for households at the median and near your input net worth.
+- Update: Jan 2020, there are now breakdowns of typical asset / debt compositions for households at the median and near your input net worth, as well as related pages that relate to specific occupations.

 - Mark Twain once said that “Comparison is the death of joy.”
 Net worth is an important metric but it doesn’t define you.